Fusseldieb/sms_powerview_docker/README.md

 ### Features

-- Provides the official SMS PowerView dashboard
+- Provides the official SMS Power View dashboard
 - Provides a JSON endpoint to the system monitor - great for use in third-party software, such as Home Assistant, etc.
-- Latest known version of SMS PowerView
+- Latest known version of SMS Power View
 - Internal known-working database
 - Keeps the host system free of dependencies thanks to Docker